subvisual/subvisual.com/src/posts/2017-02-27-announcing-mirrorconf-2017-the-ultimate-digital-paradise.md

 cover: https://subvisual.s3.amazonaws.com/blog/hero/192/image@2x.jpg
 tags:
   - community
+intro: >
-intro: "We’re ready to announce that the [2nd edition of MirrorConf](http://mirrorconf.com/) is happening on October 12-13!"
+  We're ready to announce that the 2nd edition of MirrorConf is happening on October 12-13!
 ---

 We’re ready to announce that the [2nd edition of MirrorConf](http://mirrorconf.com/) is happening on October 12-13!